manjunathrv/VSD_RTL_Design_using_sky130nmPDK_workshop/README.md

 - Non verilog standard coding.

 ### Missing sensitivity list
-In the verilog simulator, one of the key parameters that the simulator takes into account is the presence of acitivity, If there is no acitvity in the inputs, the
+In the verilog simulator, one of the key parameters that the simulator takes into account is the presence of actvity, If there is no actvity in the inputs, the
 Consider the following verilog code,